- Grading Policy

 - Defining and Awarding Course Credit

-- USMLE Licence Exam (Step 1, Step 2CK, Step 2CS) Guidelines
+- USMLE License Exam (Step 1 and Step 2CK) Guidelines

 - Academic Performance for Financial Aid Eligibility

 All medical students enrolled at the Baylor College of Medicine are considered to be making satisfactory academic progress unless otherwise determined by their respective Committee on Student Promotions and Academic Achievement.
 Satisfactory academic progress in the various health professions education programs is an eligibility criteria for all students who receive Title IV student financial assistance.

 Students on At Risk Status, Academic Probation or on Suspension may not serve on official college committees.
 While on At Risk Status, Academic Probation or on Suspension it is highly recommended that a student closely evaluate their extra-curricular activities and their impact on academic performance.

 A student who wishes to withdraw must personally meet with a dean in Student Affairs and submit a letter indicating his/her withdrawal.

 The official academic record of a student, who does not officially withdraw from the College, will not be released until the student has obtained required departmental signatures on the clearance process (checkout) form and finalizes the procedure in the Office of the Registrar.